ddxexe/Scattering-Code/README.md

 The goal of this code is to create a versatile set of robust simulations of Mie network scatters.
-The utility of the programs is as follows:
+The utility of the programs is as follows, test change:

 # Functions